How do Hormones Work? Their Mechanisms and Reg

 The method aims to control the levels of hormones in blood circulation.

-The synthesis, storage, and release of hormones are strictly regulated by a mechanism involving feedback signals between the hypothalamus, pituitary, and endocrine glands synchronously.
+The synthesis, storage, and release of hormones are regulated by a mechanism involving feedback signals between the hypothalamus, pituitary, and endocrine glands synchronously.

 The second method relates to hormonal action on the nucleus to bring out the effect.